Chuck-Tsui/Flights-Management-System/flighttest/README.md

 				3. Select the flight object that correponds to the destination you want.
                 4. Click 'Home' button return to homepage or search other object with different destinations.

-			Search by States:
+			Search by Status:
-                1. Copy and past the Search by name pathURL 'https://comps381f-project.render.com/api/flights/states'
+                1. Copy and past the Search by name pathURL 'https://comps381f-project.render.com/api/flights/status'
                 2. The system will redirect to RESTful Search Result page and show the result.
-				3. Select the flight object that correponds to the associated state.
+				3. Select the flight object that correponds to the associated status.
-                4. Click 'Home' button return to homepage or search other object with the other states.
+                4. Click 'Home' button return to homepage or search other object with the other status.

         	Search document(s) via MongoDB query command:
         	Note: Search document(s) via MongoDB query command is not case-sensitive